nccgroup/kube-auto-analyzer/README.md

 This approach has some limitations but has the advantage of working from anywhere that has access to the API server (so doesn't need deployment on the actual nodes themselves).

-In addition to that we've got an agent based approach for checks on the nodes (starting with file permissions checks and process checks on kubelets).
+In addition to that we've got an agent based approach for checks on the nodes, like file permission and kubelet checks.
 The agent can get deployed via the Kubernetes API and then complete it's checks and place the results in the pod log which can then be read in by the script and parsed.
 This is a bit on the hacky side but avoids the necessity for any form of network communications from the agent to the running script, which could well be complex.

 A challenge of this approach is that we can't easily deploy to master nodes if they have NoSchedule set, so unfortunately can't use this approach for things like the Kubeadm masters.